-"If you could choose a superpower, what would it be?", Jorrit asks.
-One of those icebreaker questions which helps instructors to get their students talk.
+"If you could choose a superpower, what would it be?"
+Jorrit asks.
+It was one of those icebreaker questions that help instructors to get their students talk.
 It's 9 o'clock, somewhere in Holland.

-Jorrit is the instructor of today's training.
-And there's not much needed to break the ice -- I know all my colleagues in the room, and I work with most of them daily at my assignment at the Municipality of Amsterdam.
-Together we help the Municipality to build the foundation of their cloud infrastructure, and build applications that help the city’s employees, and the citizens, to get the right information at the right time.
+Jorrit is the instructor of today's Big Data training.
+In fact, there was not much need to break the ice -- I know all my colleagues in the room, and I work with most of them on a daily basis at my assignment at the Municipality of Amsterdam.
+Together we help the Municipality build the foundation of its cloud infrastructure and create applications that help the city’s employees and the citizens to get the right information at the right time.

-At the moment I work with a team of 16, which consists of data scientists, engineers, database specialists and frontend developers and the same amount of business translators, UX designers, lawyers and crime analysts on a project to detect improper use of housing space in Amsterdam such as illegal hostels and hotels.
-Some of us are colleagues from Xomnia, others work for the Municipality.
-Together we form a truly interdisciplinary team with a lot of different personalities and expertises.
+At the moment, I am working on a project to detect the improper use of housing space in Amsterdam, such as illegal hostels and hotels.
+I am part of a team of 16 professionals coming from Xomnia and the Municipality.
+Our team includes data scientists, engineers, database specialists, frontend developers, business translators, UX designers, lawyers and crime analysts.
+Together, we form a truly interdisciplinary team with a lot of different personalities and expertise.
 No day goes by without learning something new about a field you didn't even know existed.

-At the same time our business translators make sure that we build exactly what our customers need, and our lawyer has a sharp eye on compliance to privacy laws and guidelines.
-It’s these kinds of assignments which motivate me -- working together with people to make a societal impact.
-This project directly improves the liveability of my new home city.
+In our team, the business translators make sure that we build exactly what our customers need, and our lawyer has a sharp eye on compliance to privacy laws and guidelines.
+It’s these kinds of assignments that motivate me -- those that require working together with others to make a societal impact.
+This project directly improves the livability of my new home city.

-“Teleporting” Rabih says.
-“Travelling through space and time”, Sebastian says.
-“Being invisible” I hear from somewhere.
+Back in the training room, Rabih says “Teleporting!”.
+“Travelling through space and time!”
+Sebastian says.
+“Being invisible!”
+I hear someone else say.

 I am not quite sure what to make of this question.
 It really makes me think.
 And I can’t quite find an answer.

 Flashback to 2014.
-I wake up in Ollie’s bed.
+I woke up in Ollie’s bed.
 Yes, the Ollie, co-founder of Xomnia B.V.
-Ollie is sleeping at the office and left his flat to me -- startup culture at its finest.
-As the Head of the RapidMiner University I am in Amsterdam to teach everything I know about RapidMiner and artificial intelligence to Xomnia’s first three data scientists .
-On Ollie’s bike I cycle to the Xomnia office a stone throw away from Leidseplein.
-I meet the team, I am amazed by the office, the culture and the openness of everyone I meet.
-And most importantly the enthusiasm I experience.
-On the last day of the training it’s not just the three Xomnians in the room, but a small 20 guests from a range of current and future customers.
+Ollie was sleeping at the office and left his flat to me -- startup culture at its finest.
+As the head of the RapidMiner University, I came to Amsterdam to teach Xomnia’s first three data scientists everything I know about RapidMiner and artificial intelligence.
+On Ollie’s bike, I cycled to the Xomnia office, which is a stone throw away from Leidseplein.
+I met the team, and was amazed by the office and the culture and the openness of everyone I met.
+Most importantly, I was amazed by the enthusiasm that I experienced.
+On the last day of the training that I delivered, there were not only the three Xomnians in the room, but a small 20 guests from a range of current and future customers.

-This training week has left a lasting impression.
-A year later I live in Boston, but I miss Europe.
-I pop an email to firstname.lastname@example.org saying: “Hey guys, I’m looking for a new gig.
-Shall we arrange a call?”
-Two phone calls, three months and a transatlantic flight later I find myself back in the Xomnia office to sign my contract as Xomnia’s Chief Data Scientist.
-A new, exciting phase of my life begins in this February of 2016!
+This training week has left a lasting impression on me.
+A year later, I was living in Boston, but always missed Europe.
+I popped an email to firstname.lastname@example.org saying: “Hey guys, I’m looking for a new gig.
+Shall we arrange a call?”.
+Two phone calls, three months and a transatlantic flight later, I found myself back in the Xomnia office to sign my contract as Xomnia’s Chief Data Scientist!
+With this, I began a new, exciting phase of my life in February of 2016.

-3 years after its incarnation, Xomnia is still trying to find its path.
-There’s lots to do, and all of a sudden I find myself with many new, exciting responsibilities.
-In the course of the following 4 years we transformed Xomnia from a small 7 man show to a recognized AI enterprise.
-We shape the Junior Development Program, which helps us to build long term relationships with our customers, and also attracts great talents to Xomnia.
-Lisanne and Gianmarco just being 2 out of more than 100 examples.
-We start our first joint venture, we build our self-driving boat, and next to my more organizational tasks as the Chief I also have the possibility to work on many exciting projects, ranging from investigating the betrayal of Anne Frank to lessening the impact of flight delays with KLM.
+At the time, Xomnia was only 3 years old, and was still in the process of setting its path.
+There was a lot to do, and all of a sudden, I found myself with many new, exciting responsibilities.
+In the course of the following 4 years, we transformed Xomnia from a small 7-man show, to a recognized AI enterprise.
+We shaped the Junior Development Program, which helped us to build long term relationships with our customers, and also attracted great talents to Xomnia, such as Lisanne and Gianmarco and hundreds of others.
+We also started our first joint venture to build our self-driving boat.
+Next to my more organizational tasks as the Chief, I also have the possibility to work on many exciting projects, ranging from investigating the betrayal of Anne Frank, to reducing the impact of flight delays with KLM.

-The more we grow, the more talent we attract, and the more managerial tasks I can hand over to new colleagues and focus on my true passion: getting my hands dirty with data and code, connecting the two of them, and choosing the right tools to enable customers like the Municipality of Amsterdam to make an impact for her citizens.
+The more we grow, the more talent we attract, and the more managerial tasks I can hand over to new colleagues.
+This leaves me more able to focus on my true passion: getting my hands dirty with data and code, connecting the two of them, and choosing the right tools to enable customers like the Municipality of Amsterdam to make an impact for her citizens.

 Amsterdam is not only home to Xomnia, but also to many amazing people.
-3 months after moving from Boston to Amsterdam, I meet the love of my life.
-And the stay in Amsterdam extends from the originally planned two years, to a marriage to a Liverpudlian woman, a house, two cats - and slowly getting fluent in Dutch!
+Three months after moving from Boston to Amsterdam, I met the love of my life.
+My original plan to stay for two years in Amsterdam has turned to a marriage to a Liverpudlian woman, a house, two cats - I am also getting fluent in Dutch, slowly but surely.

-And now, five years into the journey with Xomnia I come to realize why I find it so hard to choose a superpower: I believe that every single one of us already has all the superpowers that we need.
+And now, five years into the journey with Xomnia, I’ve come to realize why I found out why it was so hard to answer Jorrit’s question about which superpower I would like to choose: I believe that every single one of us already has all the superpowers that we need.
 After experiencing it myself and coaching countless people of all ages and backgrounds, I know that everyone can immerse themselves in ice-cold water and feel great.

 We live in a time where we can do everything we want.
 We can travel the seven seas, we can work abroad, we can live wherever we want.
 Teleporting is (almost) real.
 We can find a person anywhere in the world and fall in love and forge a bond for life.
 We can grow a small startup from an idea and seven team members to a thriving company known throughout the whole of the Netherlands.
-Every single one of us has made this possible.
+This last accomplishment was made real with the efforts of every single one of us at Xomnia.

 I am proud and grateful to be part of this journey.
 And if you want to nurture your own superpowers, I invite you to get in touch with Xomnia for technological superpowers.
 To learn about the power of the ice, checkout happyyeti.nl.